 - Never forget to remember to press with the back third of your tongue.
-This is going to feel uncomfortable at first and it means you’re doing it right.
-This is the hardest part of mewing correctly.
+This is going to feel uncomfortable at first, and it means you’re doing it right.
+Getting the back third of the tongue up is the hardest part of mewing correctly.
 Some people feel like mewing cuts off their airway.
 This is normal.
 Focus on the posterior third of your tongue as much as you can.

 - Do not press super hard.
-The changes in bone structure that come from mewing come from exerting a small pressure over a long period of time, not exerting a strong pressure over a short period of time.
-Merely pressing hard against the roof of your mouth for an hour isn’t going to get the bones to change.
-It’s far better to hold the exercise for 20 minutes than to press really hard for 5 minutes.
+The changes in bone structure that come from mewing come from exerting a little pressure over a long time, not exerting an intense pressure over a short time.
+The bones will not change from merely pressing hard against the roof of your mouth for an hour.
+It’s far better to hold the exercise for 20 minutes than to push really hard for 5 minutes.
 The last thing you want to do is wear yourself out from pressing hard and have periods where your tongue isn’t up there.

-- It’s training yourself to hold your tongue in the proper position that’s going to change your face over a long period of time.
-The benchmark to know if you’re doing mewing correctly is if you find your tongue resting on the roof of your mouth while you’re not thinking about it, or when you wake up.
+- It’s training yourself to hold your tongue in the proper position that’s going to change your face over a long period.
+The benchmark to know if you’re correctly mewing is if you find your tongue resting on the roof of your mouth while you’re not thinking about it, or when you wake up.
 It should be completely automatic.
 Until then, keep practicing, and don’t waste all your effort jamming it up on the roof of the mouth as hard as you can.

 - My favorite tip for actually getting success with mewing is to have inanimate objects as memory triggers.
 For example, think of something you do quite often, like opening a door or checking your cell phone.
 The doorknob or your cell phone could be a trigger to perform mewing and fix your posture.

-Mouth breathing is basically the opposite of mewing.
+Mouth breathing is the opposite of mewing.
 Since your mandible isn’t supporting your maxilla, both your mandible and maxilla move down, giving you a long face.
-This is going to get you further and further away from the ideal face.
+Mouth breathing is going to get you further and further away from the ideal face.
 If you mouth breathe at night, get it handled.
-Considering buying a strap.
+Consider buying a strap.
 If you have sinus/allergy issues, you need to stay on top of those at all times.